IDAHO SPRINGS, COLORADO

 I left the lodge and started towards Mt.
 Evans and immediately came to the main entrance.
 I was prepared to beg my way out of the three dollar entrance fee for having “suffered enough already.”
 Indeed, I had told the other cyclists that I read one could beg their way out of the fee by stating that you were only riding to the summit then turning around and coming right back.
 I didn’t have to.
 The ranger said he could waive the fee if I told him I was going to ride the summit then immediately come back down.
 I assured him I was.

-Almost immediately one begins climbing.
+Almost immediately the road turns up.
 There are two quick switchbacks then another two in about one mile.
 But then the road straightens out quite a bit until the final ascent.

 I kept climbing higher.
 The switchbacks kept getting closer, maybe 200 yards or so between each turn and the grade seemed to increase with each one.
 I was trying to keep a steady rhythm as I pedaled but the legs were burning and sometimes it felt better to switch to a bigger gear and stand.
 But as I did I noticed that I no longer could stand long without getting light-headed or dizzy.
 Best to sit on the seat and tap away.